 Whoever said “quality over quantity” was right most of the time, but not necessarily in hosting.
 Our experience tells us you can get a laundry list of features and resources for a low price point.

 The main perk of a dedicated server is not having to share with any hosting neighbors.
 If you’re shopping for a dedicated host, you probably need more disk space and processing power than, say, a shared host can offer.

 You’ll want to look for a dedicated hosting plan with the following basic essentials:

 If you’re currently hosted on a VPS or cloud server, that last point is crucial.
-Ideally, you’d be able to scale up to a dedi server with your current hosting provider, but if, for whatever reason, that’s not a worthwhile option, your new host should make it easy for you to make the move to their services — or handle the transition for you.
+Ideally, you’d be able to scale up to a dedicated server with your current hosting provider, but if, for whatever reason, that’s not a worthwhile option, your new host should make it easy for you to make the move to their services — or handle the transition for you.

 Dedicated hosting customers have resource-intensive projects to host.
-Resource-intensive, high-traffic sites tend to also power important business missions, so if the site goes down, the site owner loses thousands of dollars, if not more.
+High-traffic sites tend to also power important business missions, so if the site goes down, the site owner loses thousands of dollars or more.

 Dedicated servers must accommodate the following points, at the very minimum: